Cells in a human body are of different types based on their structure and function.

 Absolutely awesome site!
 Explains all I need to know 😉 brilliant effort

-very useful for completing my holiday homeworks
+very useful for completing my holiday homework.

 very useful